lazysheepls/ShellCommandExercises/view/readme.md

 `for i in {START..END..STEP}`  for loop (constant int only) `continue break` still works in shell
 `exit 0 exit 1 exit` to quit the program
+`for file in "$directory1"/*` find all files under current directory

 how to squeeze white spaces?
 `tr -s " "` replace multiple occurance of white space with only 1 space